wearefriday/spectre/README.md

 * `platform` is the OS/platform that the screenshot was taken on (e.g. OSX, Windows, iOS, Android etc.)
 * `browser` is the browser that was used to render the screenshot.
 This will usually be a headless webkit such as Phantom, but if using Selenium you may have used a "real" browser
 * `size` is the screenshot size
+* `diff_threshold` is the threshold of different pixels in percentage, it is optional and defaults to `0.1`
 * `screenshot` is the image itself.
 PNGs are preferred
 * `crop_area` allows to specify a bounding box to crop from uploaded screenshot ("<width>x<height>+<top_left_x>+<top_left_y>").
 If not specified, full screenshot is used for comparison.
 Can be used to perform visual diffs for specific page elements.